Dmmm1997/DenseUAV/README.md

 ## Citation

-The following paper uses and reports the result of the baseline model.
-You may cite it in your paper.

 ```bibtex
 @ARTICLE{DenseUAV,
   author={Dai, Ming and Zheng, Enhui and Feng, Zhenhua and Qi, Lei and Zhuang, Jiedong and Yang, Wankou},